JosefinE7/MS3_book_club/README.md

 **Bugs**

-- In the add*book.html I tried to add an icon element in front of the select element for picking the book genre, for some reason the icon would not appear or would overlap the select element.
+- In the add\_book.html I tried to add an icon element in front of the select element for picking the book genre, for some reason the icon would not appear or would overlap the select element.
 I tried every way I could think of to adjust it properly to be able to keep the styling of the form consistent, however I could not figure it out.
 I suspect there is some kind of conflict between the \_Clean Blog* theme and _Material Design for Bootstrap_ styling, but as of the time of handing this project in I could not figure it out.
 The book genre selector is therefore without icon.
+*  The navbar does not stick to the top of the page when scrolling down only while scrolling up, I tried switching around styling in the css file as well as using Bootstrap class names but I can not seem to fix it.
+I am aiming to resolve  this issue as soon as possible, but as of handing in this project (17/11/20) I have still not found a solution.

 ## Deployment